 Water is one of the six most drained natural resources by our seven billion people.
-Fresh water only makes up 2.5% of the total volume of the world’s water, 97.5% of the water on earth is actually salt water.
-70% of fresh water is in the form of ice and permanent snow, thus animal and man has access to less than 1% of earth’s water; it isn’t surprising that demand for water could soon exceed supply.
+Freshwater only makes up 2.5% of the total volume of the world's water, 97.5% of the water on earth is actually salt water.
+70% of fresh water is in the form of ice and permanent snow, thus animal and man have access to less than 1% of earth's water; it isn't surprising that demand for water could soon exceed supply.
 The food and agriculture organization of the UN has predicted that by 2025, 1.8 billion people will be living with absolute water scarcity.
 More than 100 million people are drinking arsenic water, according to the census 2011.
 In Bangladesh alone 19 million people are drinking water with arsenic more than 50 ppb and 5 million people are drinking water with arsenic more than 200 ppb.
-Dublin conference held in 1992 had declared fresh water as a finite and vulnerable resource, essential to sustain life, development and the environment.
-Also fresh water has economic value in all its competing uses and should be recognized as an economic good.
-Realizing water as finite and vulnerable resources Mainstreet has adopted water saving strategies in its apartments.
+Dublin conference held in 1992 had declared freshwater as a finite and vulnerable resource, essential to sustain life, development and the environment.
+Also, freshwater has economic value in all its competing uses and should be recognized as an economic good.
+Realizing water as finite and vulnerable resources Mainstreet has adopted water-saving strategies in its apartments.

-Financial incentives and rebate programs for water saved, launched by various cities are great evidences that fresh water scarcity is apparent in Canadian cities.
+Financial incentives and rebate programs for water saved, launched by various cities are great pieces of evidence that freshwater scarcity is apparent in Canadian cities.
 The City of Calgary has a water efficiency plan for 2033, according to the plan the water demand per capita per day has to be reduced by 30% in 30 years (from 2003).
-The city has a rebate program for low water consuming toilets, if the old 13 liter per flush toilet is swapped with a new 6 liter per flush toilet, the city will provide an incentive of $50.00 per toilet.
+The city has a rebate program for low water consuming toilets, if the old 13 liters per flush toilet is swapped with a new 6 liter per flush toilet, the city will provide an incentive of $50.00 per toilet.

 What we all should do?

 As city denizen our responsibility is to conserve the water by the following methods:

 - Wash only full loads of laundry